RCP: A Low-overhead Reversible Coherence Protocol: Security Analysis

-{\bf Explanation of Case 4 of Property 2. } We hope it will provide guidance for understanding other cases.
-The Case 4 shown in Figure~\ref{fig:rcp_proof} assumes Total-Store-Order (TSO) model, which prevents the reordering of loads.
+{\bf Example: Explanation of Case 4 of Property 2. } This case assumes Total-Store-Order (TSO) model, which prevents the reordering of loads.
 When a write ($B$) is serialized before a non-speculative read ($A$) from a different core, the eventual state in $C_{1,A}$ and $C_{1,B}$ should be $S$ (\ding{182}).
 For \ding{183}, if the line is in $S$ or $I$ ($X=S/I$) in $C_{1,A}$ and $C_{1,B}$ (the case above dashed line), it must be in $S$ or $I$ in $C_2$.
 So $R_A$ will transition from $X$ to $XSpec$, $C_{1,B}$ is not affected.
 When $B$ is serialized ($S_B$), the line in $C_{1,B}$ and $C_2$ both transition to $M$.
 In $C_{1,A}$, it is invalidated.
 At this point, MCM matters: in TSO, if a load cache line is invalidated before the load retires from the processor, it has to be ``replayed''.
 It is the ``Peekaboo'' problem discussed in ~\cite{sorin2011primer}.
 The replay is needed because otherwise, the load might be reordered with an earlier load---prohibited by TSO.
 Thus, the $SpecRd$ is re-issued to $C_{1,A}$, first reaching $ISpec$ ($C_2$ transitions from $M$ to $MSpec$), and finally reaching $S$ on merge in both $C_{1,A}$ and $C_2$.

 If the cache line is already in an exclusive state in the write $B$'s cache $C_{1,B}$ ($X=M/E$ shown below dashed line), it must be $I$ in the $SpecRd$'s cache $C_{1,A}$.
-At $R_A$, $SpecRd$ misses in $C_{1,A}$ and $C_2$ forwards it to $C_{1,B}$. \projectname provides the data but $M/E$ state does not changes (emphasized in { red}).
+At $R_A$, $SpecRd$ misses in $C_{1,A}$ and $C_2$ forwards it to $C_{1,B}$. \projectname provides the data but $M/E$ state does not changes (emphasized in red).
 At $C_{1,A}$, $R_A$ changes the state to $ISpec$.
 After that, when the write is performed ($S_B$), it can still hit in $C_{1,B}$---not affected by $SpecRd$.
 When $SpecRd$ is merged, the state in both $C_{1,A}$ and $C_2$ transition to $S$.
 In both cases ($X=S/I$ or $X=M/E$), final state and location of the cache line are the same as \ding{182}.